timescale/docs/timescale-forge/index.md

 # Timescale Forge

-The power and reliability of TimescaleDB and PostgreSQL with a fully-managed AWS cloud-native experience that is easy to start and at lower cost.
+Timescale Forge is a cloud-native TimescaleDB as a service that is easy to get started and powerful enough for the most demanding scenarios.
+You can [try Timescale Forge for free][sign-up], no credit card required.

 ### Cloud-native, easy start, low cost
 Built and operated by the team behind TimescaleDB, Timescale Forge is the